4 Situations You Should Never Use Email For

 1. Project Management

-Instead, move your projects to an online project management software like Basecamp, Trello, Zoho projects, or Hive.
-You will be able to task certain areas to your team members and have a broad overview of where everything stands with a few simple clicks.
+Instead, move your projects to an online project management software like Basecamp, Trello, Zoho Projects, or Hive.
+You will be able to assign specific tasks to your team members and have a broad overview of where everything stands with a few simple clicks.
 No more searching around an inbox for a lost email thread.

 2. Difficult Conversations

-E-mail is awful for nuanced emotionally complex conversations.
+Email is awful for nuanced, emotionally complex conversations.
 You’re just going to end up with heartache, creating all kinds of fires that take 10 times more time and emotional energy to put out.
-Even though it’s difficult, having an in-person or phone conversion is the only way to go with difficult complex conversations.
+Even though it’s difficult, having an in-person or phone conversation is the only way to go with complex situations.

 3. Real-Time Feedback Loop

 Have you ever found yourself sending someone an email, and then 30 seconds later you get a reply?
 And a minute and a half later, you reply back to their reply?
 What you’re having is a chat conversation.
-Now, there is a time and there is a place for chat and e-mail is never the time and place for a chat.
+And email is never the time or place for that.

 4. Brainstorming

-Lastly, e-mail is a horrible place to creatively brainstorm ideas and many people try to use it as just such an activity.
-Often, an e-mail thread gets passed around from one person to another with everyone adding some ideas to the mix.
-In the end, you might have a few good ideas, but nothing beats the alchemy of creative energy that comes from a true in-person brainstorming session.
-E-mail is just not the place to do that.
+Lastly, email is a horrible place to creatively brainstorm ideas, yet many people try to use it for just that.
+Often, an email thread gets passed around from one person to another with everyone adding ideas to the mix.
+In the end, you might have a few good thoughts, but nothing beats the alchemy of creative energy that comes from a true in-person brainstorming session.
+Email just isn’t built for that.